darkrunedk/SAC/README.md

 # Discontinued
-Due to changes made by Valve/Steam, resulting in the API no longer working means the project is not discontinued.
+Due to changes made by Valve/Steam, resulting in the API no longer working means the project is discontinued.

 ## SAC
 SAC or Steam Achievement Checker is a website that displays the remaining achevements, that a User still needs to achieve.
 Not all games works with SAC but some do.